boo-ra/SpeedySlicingEngine/README.md

 This is a converter to the native c3d (compact 3d) format.
 The slicing engine does this currently internally and can't yet read c3d.
 The intention is to use stl2c3d later on.

+# Now issues/bugs
+bug: The inside color of a contour (SVG file) is seldomly chosen wrong.
+Selection criteria needs improvement.
+If you don't see the contour this is probably the reason.
+issue: Tested only on Ubuntu.
+Might eventually cause a crash on other systems.